John Dickerson: Career

 On May 10, 2019, CBS News President Susan Zirinsky said that Dickerson would fill in for a week (week of May 13, 2019) on the CBS Evening News after then-anchor Jeff Glor stepped down.
 Glor was replaced by Norah O'Donnell on July 15, 2019.
 CBS News would use a rotating series of anchors to staff the broadcast until O'Donnell took over, Zirinsky said.
-On September 6, 2020, Dickerson substituted for Margaret Brennan on CBS' Face the Nation.
+On September 6, 2020, Dickerson substituted for Margaret Brennan on Face the Nation.

-On August 1, 2024, CBS named Dickerson and Maurice DuBois as the new anchors of the CBS Evening News, replacing O'Donnell.
+On August 1, 2024, CBS named Dickerson and Maurice DuBois as the new anchors of the CBS Evening News, replacing O'Donnell, beginning January 27, 2025.
+In preparation for the Evening News, Dickerson stepped down from anchoring The Daily Report with John Dickerson on CBS News 24/7 on October 15, 2024, a role he held since 2022.
+Dickerson was succeeded by Lindsey Reiser.

-On October 15, 2024, Dickerson announced that it was his last night hosting The Daily Report on CBS 24/7, to be replaced by Lindsey Reiser.
+In July 2025, following the settlement between Paramount Global and Donald Trump for the editing of a 60 Minutes interview, Dickerson ended a broadcast on CBS Evening News Plus saying "[t]he Paramount settlement poses a new obstacle," and asked viewers "[c]an you hold power to account after paying it millions?
+Can an audience trust you when it thinks you’ve traded away that trust?
+The audience will decide that."

 On October 27, 2025, Dickerson announced that he would depart CBS News in December after 16 years with the network.
+It was not immediately clear why Dickerson was exiting the network, but The New York Times reported the decision was Dickerson's alone, while speculating with other media outlets it was due to the merger of Skydance Media and Paramount Global and the looming changes following Bari Weiss being installed as editor-in-chief of CBS News.
+Dickerson and co-anchor DuBois both signed off for the final time from the CBS Evening News on December 18, 2025.